outmoded/hapijs.com/lib/tutorials/en_US/views.md

 start();
 ```

-We're doing several things here.
-First, we load the [vision](https://github.com/hapijs/vision) module as a plugin.
+You're doing several things here.
+First, you load the [vision](https://github.com/hapijs/vision) module as a plugin.
 It adds template rendering support to hapi.

-Secondly, we register the `handlebars` module as the engine responsible for rendering templates with an extension of `.html`.
+Secondly, you register the `handlebars` module as the engine responsible for rendering templates with an extension of `.html`.

-Next, we tell the server that our templates are located in the `templates` directory.
-We indicate that this directory should be taken relative to the current directory by providing a `relativeTo` option.
+Next, you tell the server that your templates are located in the `templates` directory.
+You indicate that this directory should be taken relative to the current directory by providing a `relativeTo` option.
 By default, hapi will look for templates relative to the current working directory.

 ## <a name="options" /> server.views() Options